Kiss Kiss Bang Bang: Plot

-At a party where Harmony is working, Mr. Frying Pan and Mr. Fire, the two men from the lake, beat Harry to cease his investigation.
-Harmony and Harry follow them to Perry's latest stakeout: she goes to warn Perry, leaving Harry sleeping in the car, ending in Mr. Frying Pan being killed by an armed food-cart operator.
-A pink-haired girl, affiliated with Mr. Frying Pan and Mr. Fire, steals Harmony's car and unwittingly drives an unconscious Harry to her home.
-Mr. Fire arrives and kills her, then Harry kills him.

-Harry meets Harmony at his hotel where she reveals she told Jenna that Harlan was her real father, to diminish the pain of their sexually abusive father.
-She also reveals she slept with Harry's best friend in high school, so he throws her out.
+At a party with Harmony, the two men from the lake (Mr. Frying Pan and Mr. Fire) beat Harry to convince him to stop looking into this crime, complete with dislodging his newly attached finger.
+Harmony and Harry follow them to Perry's latest stakeout and Harmony goes to warn him, leaving Harry asleep in the car.
+Mr. Frying Pan ends up being killed by an armed food-cart operator.
+A pink-haired girl steals Harmony's car and unwittingly drives an unconscious Harry to her home.
+Mr. Fire arrives and kills her.
+Harry kills him in return.
+Harry meets Harmony at his hotel where she reveals she told Jenna that Harlan was her real father to give her hope after their sexually abusive father.
+Harry and Harmony begin to connect until she admits she slept with Harry's best friend in high school, so he throws her out.

-Hearing of Harmony's supposed disappearance, Harry and Perry investigate a mental hospital owned by Harlan.
+On the fourth day, Perry awakens Harry because Harmony left Perry a voicemail about the case before apparently disappearing.
+Harry and Perry investigate a mental hospital owned by Harlan.
 They discover Veronica was locked in there by him, to be replaced by Pink Hair Girl, to end the inheritance feud.
-Harry unintentionally kills a murderous orderly, and then they are captured by Harlan.
-Harry contacts Harmony, who steals the van with Veronica's corpse.
-The men escape, and are shot by the same bullet; Harry then manages to kill Harlan.
+Harry unintentionally kills a murderous orderly, and then they are captured by Harlan right as they find that Harmony actually was fine.
+Prior to being tied up and wired to an electrical device, Harry manages to contact Harmony, who soon steals the van with Veronica's corpse.
+Using the homophobia of the one guy left to oversee the two, Perry manages to distract him long enough to use a small revolver hidden in his pants to shoot him and get away.
+A brief chase for the van ensues before both Perry and Harry are shot by the same bullet while Harmony manages to escape by leaping off a short bridge.
+Believing Perry to be dead and spurred by a call Harmony makes while lying on the ground, Harry manages to shoot and kill Harlan along with his henchmen.